 Summarizing the Marketing Numbers of other Wholesale Investors

-If you look at all the numbers the wholesalers above provided in the forum, you soon realize that results have a pretty large range.
+Looking at all the numbers the wholesalers provided in the forum, you soon realize that results have a pretty large range.

 The closing rate in this context means the percentage of homeowners of all the ones contacted that made a deal.

-These significant range differences look quite normal, since the closing part is usually related to sales skills or how you can persuade over the phone.
+These significant range differences look normal since the closing part usually relates to sales skills or how you can persuade over the phone.

 And not everybody has the same skills.

-In terms of response rates in the context of sending out letters, the numbers are not that far apart.
+The numbers are not that far apart regarding response rates in sending out letters.
 Here, the range is from 0.5%, 1% to 3.6%.

-So, that makes an average response rate of 1.7%, which is lower than 6.6% from my article about real estate marketing with Doorhangers.
+So, that makes an average response rate of 1.7%, which is lower than the 6.6% in my article about real estate marketing with Doorhangers.